Paleo | Whole30 | Sauces & Stocks

 I have always loved Italian food, especially pasta with red sauce.
 Spaghetti with meat sauce was a regular staple at our house, as was lasagne.
 Of course, growing up, red sauce either meant canned tomato sauce with a few added spices, or prepared red sauce from a jar.
 It wasn't until I was in college and started cooking for myself that I started to explore the world of homemade Marinara.

 The first tomato sauce I made from scratch was a recipe from The Frugal Gourmet Cooks Italian.
 The recipe used a combination of both high quality canned tomatoes and fresh tomatoes, along with a variety of other ingredients.
-This marinara had a light and fresh taste, but the fact that it had to cook for several hours, AND it was very hard to find really good fresh tomatoes on a college student's budget meant it was only made on special occasions a few times a year.
+This homemade marinara had a light and fresh taste, but the fact that it had to cook for several hours, AND it was very hard to find really good fresh tomatoes on a college student's budget meant it was only made on special occasions a few times a year.

 As I became a better cook and entered the real world with a full time job, this recipe was my go-to for marinara sauce.
 I would spend a Saturday or Sunday afternoon making chicken stock (pre instant-pot days) and this sauce, and then freeze it so I had it on hand.
 But it was still very time consuming and I wasn't completely satisfied with the ingredients.
-So, I decided to develop my own recipe - one that would have the same bright and fresh flavor, but that wouldn't take as much time (or cost) to make.
+So, I decided to develop my own recipe for homemade marinara - one that would have the same bright and fresh flavor, but that wouldn't take as much time (or cost) to make.

-This recipe uses crushed canned tomatoes, yellow onion, garlic, anchovies, spices, and is finished with grass fed butter.
+This homemade marinara recipe uses crushed canned tomatoes, yellow onion, garlic, anchovies, spices, and is finished with grass fed butter.
 The result is a light, refreshing sauce that goes perfectly with any dish calling for read sauce.
 We serve it over spaghetti squash, gluten free pasta when we are on a carbohydrate kick, on our keto pizza, over meatballs, and a variety of other dishes.